strohs/springboot-blogen-vuejs/README.md

     * The token is sent within the HTTP Authorization header using the *Bearer* schema.
 For example
         * `Authorization: Bearer fgnkjewrt3459hhh34rt.df93249odfgksdflhweurl4598gfufgdlhgdf9345...`
-    * The OAuth2 resource server provided by spring security will check for the presence of this token, validate it, and then use the scopes within the token to set-up Granted Authorities
+    * The OAuth2 resource server provided by spring security will check for the presence of this token, validate it, and then use the scopes within the token to set up Granted Authorities

 ### REST API
-Once Blogen is up and running, the URLs for the swagger api documentations are here:
+Once Blogen is up and running, the URLs for the OpenAPI (a.k.a swagger) documentations are here:
 * Swagger UI is [here](http://localhost:8080/swagger-ui.html#/)
-* Swagger API docs are [here](http://localhost:8080/v2/api-docs)
+* Swagger API docs are [here](http://localhost:8080/v3/api-docs)

 Accessing the Rest API via Swagger will require you to provide your authentication token to Swagger.
-You can find your current token by first logging into blogen and then clicking the *Authentication Token* button located under t he "Welcome" dropdown menu in the upper right of the navbar.
+You can find your current token by first logging into blogen and then clicking the *Authentication Token* button located under the "Welcome" dropdown menu in the upper right of the navbar.
 Once you've copied the token, navigate to the swagger-ui page and click the green authenticate button.
 In the dialog box that appears you must enter your token prefixed with "Bearer " (note that there is a space after Bearer), for example:
 * `Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiIzIiwiaWF0IjoxNTM1MzMzNTQ0LCJleHAiOjE1MzUzMzUzNDR9......`